CordCorcese/GTFSDatabaseBuilder/Readme.md

 This is a simple script that converts BC Transit Victoria GTFS text files into a pre-populated SQLite database file.
-This is a compagain project to my Transit Tracks project which can be found at: https://github.com/CordCorcese/TransitTracks
+This is a companion project to my Transit Tracks project which can be found at: https://github.com/CordCorcese/TransitTracks